emre-ergun/mdbook-rust/src/project-structure/overview.md

 - Contain items (functions, structs, enums, traits, etc.)
 - Explicitly defined (using the mod keyword)
   - Not mapped to the filesystem
-  - Flexibility and straight forward conditional compilataion.
+  - Flexibility and straight forward conditional compilation.

 > ℹ️**Info**
 >